Running a client

 Building the TDX image you ship to publishers

-Publishers to a TDX-gated instance need to run your client image (not their own ad-hoc build), because the committee will reject any client whose quote doesn’t match the pinned MR_TD.
-Build it the same way you build the server image — mosaik ships the builder:
+Publishers to a TDX-gated instance need to run your image (not their own ad-hoc build), because the committee will reject any client whose quote doesn’t match the pinned MR_TD.

 Alpine is the usual choice for clients — ~5 MB versus Ubuntu’s

 ~25 MB — unless your agent has a specific glibc dependency.
-After
+The

 | Artifact | What it’s for |